C4Q/ansible-postgres-setup/README.md

 Change the IP address, username, and private key location to the appropriate values.

+**Note**
-Then add the location of your public key in `group_vars/all`
+Add the location of your public key in `group_vars/all` You won't be locked out of the machine if you don't set this.

 # Run the installation

+Set the roles you wish to apply to the server in `main.yml`.

+Then run the playbook:

 ```bash
 ansible-playbook main.yml
 ```